moq-wg/moq-transport/draft-ietf-moq-transport.md

   the receiver MUST close the connection with a Duplicate Track Alias error ({{session-termination}}).

-## SUBSCRIBE_CANCEL {#message-subscribe-cancel}
+## UNSUBSCRIBE {#message-unsubscribe}

-A subscriber issues a `SUBSCRIBE_CANCEL` message to a publisher indicating it is no longer interested in receiving media for the specified track.
+A subscriber issues a `UNSUBSCRIBE` message to a publisher indicating it is no longer interested in receiving media for the specified track and Objects should stop being sent as soon as possible.

-The format of `SUBSCRIBE_CANCEL` is as follows:
+The format of `UNSUBSCRIBE` is as follows:

 ~~~
 SUBSCRIBE_CANCEL Message {
   Subscribe ID (i)
 }
 ~~~
-{: #moq-transport-subscribe-cancel-format title="MOQT SUBSCRIBE_CANCEL Message"}
+{: #moq-transport-subscribe-cancel-format title="MOQT UNSUBSCRIBE Message"}

 * Subscribe ID: Subscription Identifer as defined in {{message-subscribe-req}}.

 ## SUBSCRIBE_CLOSED {#message-subscribe-closed}

-A publisher issues a `SUBSCRIBE_CLOSED` message to all subscribers indicating it is done publishing objects for that subscription.
-The Error Code indicates why the subscription ended, and whether it was an error.
+A publisher issues a `SUBSCRIBE_CLOSED` message to indicate it is done publishing Objects for that subscription.
+The Status Code indicates why the subscription ended, and whether it was an error.

 The format of `SUBSCRIBE_CLOSED` is as follows: